Developing with QIIME 2

 Development status of this content

-Developing with QIIME 2 remains in very active development, and as a result some URLs may change.
+Developing with QIIME 2 remains in active development, and as a result some URLs may change.
 It should be getting more complete by the day. 🚀

 The canonical URL for this project is now https://develop.qiime2.org.
 [1]